emascgonca-code/heritage-provenance-pipeline/README.md

 ## Motivation

 Digital models of historical vessels and maritime objects represent unique and irreproducible research data.
-Their integrity, availability, and protection against unauthorised modification are not abstract concerns — they are conditions for archaeological knowledge to survive in the long term.
+Their integrity, availability, and protection against unauthorised modification are not abstract concerns, they are conditions for archaeological knowledge to survive in the long term.

 Current practice in digital heritage reconstruction rarely includes formal integrity verification.
 Decisions made during 3D modelling are often undocumented, alternative hypotheses are not systematically recorded, and exported files are not cryptographically anchored at the time of creation.
 This addon proposes a lightweight, practical solution to this problem, implemented directly within the standard 3D modelling environment.